-The sndio device model is built around two components:
+The sndio device model is as follows:

 ...